AGD Interactive: Royal Quest

 The King's Quest remake was being developed simultaneously with a parody of the same game entitled Royal Quest: Retrieving Lost Shit.
 The game was canceled, as the team "believed that it did not promote the values and tone they were trying to preserve in remaking the old Sierra classics."

 Space Quest II

-Up until early 2002, the AGDI development team was working on a VGA remake of Space Quest II: Vohaul's Revenge.
-However, due to the lead programmer's sudden disappearance, the development team realized that they would not have the resources required to dedicate to both the Space Quest II remake and the King's Quest II remake.
-As a result, the Space Quest II remake was put on indefinite hold.
-A small 3-room demo was released to show the progress that had been made on the Space Quest II remake up to the point when it was canceled.
-Infamous Adventures, another development team that remakes classic Sierra games, has had a remake available since December 2011.
+Until early 2002, the AGDI development team was working on a VGA remake of Space Quest II: Vohaul's Revenge.
+Due to the lead programmer's disappearance, the development team did not have the resources required for both the Space Quest II remake and the King's Quest II remake, and the Space Quest II remake was put on indefinite hold.
+A small 3-room demo was released to show the progress up to the point when it was canceled.
+Infamous Adventures, another development team that remakes classic Sierra games, released a remake in December 2011.